Last updated on October 5th, 2022 at 11:57 am

 So, instead of having concerns about a “difficult” patient, I began with a positive outlook.
 I’d go into it thinking, “I’m going to help this patient to the best of my ability so they fully understand their treatment and can make the right decision.”
 This shift alone helped, and my patients noticed!

 2. Don’t give up!
-Continue working with a patient to help them help them through their barriers
+Continue working with a patient to help them through their barriers

 It’s easy to feel like giving up on a particular case presentation after a time, especially when the patient doesn’t seem like they are going to accept.
 But I encourage you to not give up.
 Continue to communicate and make sure they truly understand what’s going on with their mouth and everything that is involved with their treatment plan.